 Lucas also managed to keep the rights for any potential Star Wars sequel, provided that Fox distribute them.
 But that also meant it was incumbent on Lucas to find the financing to fund for any planned follow up.
 And that’s what lead him to take a $15 million loan from Bank of America to cover the cost of the film that would become known as The Empire Strikes Back.

 Throughout its history, Bank of America has been very instrumental in financing the film industry almost since the industry’s inception.
+For best financing details and their information you need a perfect Finance Blog.
 The bank was helpful in funding several studios in their early days including Columbia and United Artists.
 When independent producer David O. Selznick found himself running short of funds to complete his epic Gone With The Wind, he appealed directly to Bank of America founder A.P.
 Giannini for a loan, which he received.
 That Lucas turned to them for financing was not out of the ordinary.

 As has been recorded in numerous places, the production of The Empire Strikes Back was a troubled one, running behind schedule almost immediately.
 The location shoot in Finse, Norway for the exteriors of the planet Hoth was plagued by unseasonably bad weather resulting in the crew getting only about half the footage they had hoped for.
 Director Irvin Kershner, whom Lucas picked as he did not want to go through the stress of helming the film himself, was moving much slower than expected.
 Rather than cut scenes to get back on schedule, producer Gary Kurtz let Kershner continue at his own pace, something which did not please Lucas.